 Essential oils are a great addition to a regular meditation practice as they can soothe your anxieties, calm your mind, and relax your body and spirit.
 They can also help you get deeper into your meditation by creating a tranquil environment.

-Here are some of my favorite essential oils to use while meditating:
+Here are some of my personal favorite essential oils for meditation:

 Cypress is one of my favorite essential oils.
 I use it both in various DIY health & beauty blends, and in the diffuser.
 It mixes well with so many oils and it always lifts my mood.